Moremar/tuto-angular/README.txt

 Services in Angular are TS classes that can be used from any component or services.
 Typical usecases are logging, data management or HTTP requests to the backend.

-There is no @Service() decorator, but we can use the @Injectable() decorator.
+There is no @Service() decorator, but we use the @Injectable() decorator.
-It is technically required only if the service injects other services in its constructor.
+It is technically required only if the service injects other services or components in its constructor, but it is a good practice to always add it (since we may inject something in it later).

 Angular can inject an instance of a service in a component from its constructor.
 The service needs to be specified in the "providers" list property of the @Component() decorator